How do I exchange digital currencies?

 For a beginner starting from scratch in euros, the CEX often remains the simplest entry point: deposit in EUR, exchange cryptocurrency , then transfer to a decentralized wallet .

-Go further: learn how to buy and decentralize your funds (free guide)
+Going further: learn how to buy and decentralize your funds

 Solution 2: DEXs (decentralized exchanges) using a decentralized wallet

-With a non-custodial wallet like MetaMask, Exodus, Rabby, Phantom, or a mobile wallet, the most consistent method with DeFi principles remains the use of a decentralized exchange (DEX).
+With a non-custodial wallet like MetaMask, Exodus, Rabby, or Phantom, the most consistent method with decentralized logic remains the use of a decentralized exchange (DEX).
 Here, you sign transactions with your own seed phrase , and the funds remain on the blockchain .

 Automated Market Maker, liquidity pools and slippage